 From MBB to Sydney: A McKinsey Consultant's Journey to BC Strategy and Australia

 At The Movemeon Group, we love sharing firsthand insights from professionals who have made exciting career transitions.
-In this feature, we spoke with a former McKinsey consultant who joined boutique strategy firm BC Strategy and relocated to Australia.
-He shares what drove him to leave MBB, what attracted him to a smaller firm, and what work and life actually look like in Australia.
+In this feature, we spoke with a former McKinsey consultant who recently joined boutique strategy firm BC Strategy in Australia.
+He spoke with us about what drew him to consulting, why he decided to move away from MBB, what attracted him to a smaller firm, and what life in Australia has been like.

-What initially attracted me to consulting was the idea that, with the right discipline, you could take a messy problem, apply a robust process, and get to a sound answer largely through structured thinking and good analysis.
-I found that very appealing intellectually.
-In the early years, the most valuable lesson was probably the 80/20 mindset: understanding that you do not need perfect information to arrive at a strong conclusion, and that a relatively focused set of analyses can often get you most of the way to the right answer.
-That was quite a powerful shift in thinking.
-It taught me to be hypothesis-driven, to prioritise what really matters, and to stay practical rather than getting lost in analysis for its own sake.
+What initially attracted me to consulting was the idea that structured thinking and strong analysis could bring clarity to complex problems.
+One of the most valuable lessons I learned over time was that you do not need perfect information to arrive at a strong conclusion.
+It taught me to stay hypothesis-driven, focus on what really matters, and remain practical rather than getting lost in analysis for its own sake.

 What attracted me to BC Strategy was the combination of strong people, an agile team structure, and the chance to make an impact from day one.
-The firm has a high-quality consulting foundation, but it is also still evolving, which creates real room for contribution.
-That was very appealing to me.
-I liked the idea of joining a team where I could not only work on interesting client problems, but also help shape the way the firm grows and develops.
-That opportunity to have influence beyond just day-to-day delivery was an important part of the appeal.
+The firm has a high-quality consulting foundation, while still offering real room for contribution and impact.
+I liked the idea of joining a team where I could not only work on interesting client problems, but also contribute to how the firm grows and develops.

 Why Australia